World Hindu Economic Forum

-The World Hindu Economic Forum (WHEF) is a nonprofit, based in Delhi, India.
-It describes itself as an independent international organization committed to make Hindu society prosperous through creation and sharing of surplus wealth.
+The World Hindu Economic Forum (WHEF) is a nonprofit based in Delhi, India.
+It describes itself as an independent international organization committed to the prosperity of Hindu society through the creation and sharing of surplus wealth.
 The forum brings together eminent Hindu intellectuals and businesses for the purposes of collaboration.
 The organization holds an annual international conference and several regional conferences in different parts of the world.